Acquisition and Development Grant

 Pursuant to PUC, Sections 21681-21684 and Section 4064 of the CAAP Regulations, the A&D application must include:

-- Local Government approval (A&D Match Resolution or minute order) as described in CAAP Regulations, Section 4064
+- Local Government approval (A&D Match Resolution or minute order - Sample (PDF) as described in CAAP Regulations, Section 4064

 - Federal Aviation Administration documentation regarding the sponsor’s submission of Federal form(s), when applicable